gabehollombe-aws/step-functions-workshop/website/content/_index.md

 ```

 {{% notice warn %}}
 By default, the Serverless Framework will deploy resources into the `us-east-1` region.
-If you want to poke around your AWS Web console to see what's there, be sure you're looking in the right region.
-If you want to override this default region setting, you can do so by prepending  TODO - finish this
+When using the AWS Web Console during this workshop, please ensure you're in the `N. Virginia` (us-east-1) region.<br/><br/>If you want to override this default region setting, you can do so by specifying a region argument to the `sls deploy` command.
+See [the Serverless Framework CLI deploy command documentation](https://serverless.com/framework/docs/providers/aws/cli-reference/deploy/) for more details.
 {{% /notice %}}

 {{% notice note %}}